wspace-lang/stephenchappell-python/README.md

 Can be executed directly by double-click or on the command line.

 If run on command line, add "ASM" flag to dump program assembly.

+## Whitespace Stack Calculator

+This is a stack-based calculator that can run in Whitespace.

+Several functions and strings are written in its 1330 lines.

+Modifications were made to the interpreter for debugging it.